Mangosuthu Gatsha Buthelezi

 Education

-Buthelezi was educated at I Mpumalanga Primary School from 1935 to 1943, then at Adams College from 1944 to 1946.
-From 1948 to 1950, he studied at the University of Fort Hare in the eastern Cape Province.
+Buthelezi was educated at the I Mpumalanga Primary School from 1935 to 1943, then at Adams College from 1944 to 1946.
+From 1948 to 1950, he studied at the University of Fort Hare in the Eastern Cape Province.

 In 1948, the white National Party government in South Africa began implementing a formal system of apartheid, and Buthelezi joined the anti-apartheid African National Congress (ANC) Youth League in 1949.
 He was expelled from Fort Hare in 1950 for participating in a student boycott.
 He later completed his Bachelor of Arts degree at the University of Natal and worked as a clerk in the Government's Department of Native Affairs in Durban.
 He served as the traditional prime minister to the Zulu royal family from 1954 until 2023.

-Buthelezi founded the Inkatha Freedom Party (IFP) in 1975, leading it until 2019.
+Buthelezi founded the Inkatha Freedom Party (IFP) in 1975 and led it until 2019.
 He was a political leader during Nelson Mandela's incarceration (1964–1990).
-He continued to be so in the post-apartheid era, when he was appointed by Mandela as Minister of Home Affairs, serving from 1994 to 2004.
-Buthelezi made much of his association with Albert Luthuli and Mahatma Gandhi as among his political influences; he was also inspired by Martin Luther King's leadership of the American civil rights movement.
+He continued to hold this position in the post-apartheid era, when he was appointed by Mandela as Minister of Home Affairs, serving from 1994 to 2004.
+Buthelezi drew much of his inspiration from Albert Luthuli and Mahatma Gandhi, among his political influences; he was also inspired by Martin Luther King Jr's leadership of the American Civil Rights movement.
 Mangosuthu Gatsha Buthelezi died on September 9, 2023.